Paul Verhoeven's unrealized projects: Untitled Turkey film

 Also in November 2012, Verhoeven was in progress developing a film about the secularization in Turkey in 1923, set during the time of Atatürk's reforms.

 Lyon 1943

 In May 2016, it was reported that Verhoeven was planning a second film on the subject of the World War French resistance, titled Lyon 1943, which would have been set over a period of several months during 1943 and feature Klaus Barbie and Jean Moulin as main characters.
 Saïd Ben Saïd was to be producer and David Birke the writer.

 2020s

 Bel Ami TV miniseries

-On May 11, 2020, Verhoeven was reported to be directing an 8-episode, French-language miniseries based on the Guy de Maupassant novel Bel-Ami (1885), which was set to be adapted by Gerard Soeteman.
+On May 11, 2020, Verhoeven was reported to be directing an eight-episode, French-language miniseries based on the Guy de Maupassant novel Bel-Ami (1885), which was set to be adapted by Gerard Soeteman.

 Young Sinner

 In December 2021, Verhoeven and screenwriter Edward Neumeier told MovieMaker magazine that they were writing a new political thriller titled Young Sinner, set in Washington, D.C.
-Verhoeven hoped to begin shooting Young Sinner in 2024, but in November of that year, he was still trying to secure financing.
+Verhoeven hoped to begin shooting Young Sinner in 2024.